Mauritius

 Country Risk Analysis of Mauritius

-The latest Country Risk Analysis of Mauritius was issued in June 2024.
+The latest Country Risk Analysis of Mauritius was issued in July 2025.

 Business environment

-The Mauritian business environment is among the strongest in Africa.
-The economy is open, and policies are generally business friendly.
-At present, there are 45 active double taxation avoidance agreements and over 12,000 Global Business Corporations on the island.
-While Europe and the United States are the primary focus for trade and investment, strategic alliances are also being formed with China, India, South Africa and Kenya.
-Mauritius depends on positioning itself as an attractive location for doing business and international transactions, hence the likelihood that the business environment will remain attractive in the long term from an African perspective.
+Mauritius’ business environment is among the strongest in Africa.
+The economy is open, and policies are generally business-friendly.
+There are currently 45 active double taxation treaties, and over 12,000 global companies are established on the island.
+Europe and the USA are the primary focus for trade and investment, but strategic efforts are also being made towards China, India, South Africa, and Kenya.

 EKN’s policy